DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 Where SVGs aren't applicable, images are served as AVIFs, which I found to have the smallest file size without sacrificing browser compatibility.

 I convert all my fonts to WOFF2 and serve them with my site rather than using an external CDN.
 WOFF2 comes with great size reductions and good font feature support, and avoiding CDNs helps with performance and reduces dependency.
+I have also lightly subset the fonts I use.

 ### Markdown Parsing